Welcome Military Affiliated Students

 Monday-Friday 8 am-5 pm (6 pm on Tuesday)

 VRC students who have been approved for Priority Registration must contact the VRC to be cleared.
-The time frame for summer and fall is the last two weeks in April, and for winter and spring it is the last two weeks in October.
+The time frame for Summer and Fall 2022 is May 9 starting at 8am.
+For winter and spring, it is the last two weeks in October.

 Be Advised: Unit Caps Apply During Priority Registration